GaloisInc/csaf/README.md

 Controllers, subsystems and plants are implemented as a collection of components.
 Components communicate via a 0MQ pub/sub configuration and serialize/deserialize ROS messages.
 Below is an example of a topology graph of F16 system with GCAS autopilot.

 ![f16_with_gcas](docs/srs/img/csaf_system_diagram.png)

-CSAF currently contains two examples, one is F16 with a low level LQR controller and GCAS autopilot, and the second one is a classic [Inverted pendulum model](http://ctms.engin.umich.edu/CTMS/index.php?example=InvertedPendulum&section=ControlDigital#4).
-Both examples are in `examples` directory.

 ## Quick Start

+### Installation
-CSAF runs inside a [Docker container](https://www.docker.com/), and in order to use CSAF you first need to install docker.
+CSAF runs inside a [Docker container](https://www.docker.com/), and in order to use CSAF, you first need to [install docker](https://docs.docker.com/engine/install/).
 CSAF has been tested on Linux (Ubuntu 18.04 and 20.04) and OS X, but should run on any nix-like system that runs docker.
-CSAF can be also run natively on your host machine, but this option is recommended only for the developers and isn't oficially supported.
+CSAF can be also run natively on your host machine, but this option is recommended only for the developers and isn't officially supported.

 ![csaf_quickstart](docs/srs/img/csaf_quickstart.png)

+### Running CSAF

 Once you clone the main repository, `run-csaf.sh` is the entry point to the CSAF framework.
 For a simple start use `-e` flag and select one of the provided examples to run `f16-shield, f16-simple, f16-llc, inv-pendulum, ...` Note that the script has to be run from the CSAF root directory.